 3. Compilation Logs:

 Compilation Logs help to debug the test script.
 Before running the script, VuGen compiles the code and checks the syntactical errors.
 If the script has no error then the compilation log window shows a “No errors detected” message.
 In case of any error, the specific error message along with the line number is displayed.

 4. Replay Logs:

 After the successful compilation of the script, VuGen starts the execution (or replay) of the script and writes down the log.
 These logs are available in the “Replay” section of the Output window.
 Replay logs are helpful to debug the script at the business level.

 Note: VuGen overrides the Replay Logs every time.
 If you want to store the logs then use the “Save” option of Output pane.

 These logs are generated at the time of test execution and available in the temp folder of the Load Generator machine.
 The controller collects these logs from LGs to prepare the result.

-The chapter of LoadRunner log is incomplete without discussing the log settings.
-Recording Log, Regeneration Log and Compilation Log are generated by VuGen which cannot be controlled by us, but the depth of Replay Logs can be adjusted by Log Setting available in the Runtime Settings of VuGen/Controller.
+The chapter of the LoadRunner log is incomplete without discussing the log settings.
+Recording Log, Regeneration Log and Compilation Log are generated by VuGen and cannot be controlled by us, but the depth of Replay Logs can be adjusted by Log Setting available in the Runtime Settings of VuGen/Controller.

-There are 2 types of log level available in LoadRunner.
-You can choose either of them as per your requirement.
+There are 2 types of log levels available in LoadRunner.
+You can choose either of them as per your requirements.

 a.
 Standard Log: